-The assumptions in analyses employing the $K$-matrix parameterisations of this section relate to: a) the number of terms which one retains from the infinite power series (expansion of the hadronic $K$-matrix elements in terms of a suitable variable, e.g., of the pion kinetic energy $\epsilon$ in the center-of-momentum (CM) system) and b) the forms used in the modelling of the resonant contributions.
-Past experience shows that the low-energy parameterisations of the $s$- and $p$-wave $K$-matrix elements of this programme successfully capture the dynamics of the $\pi N$ system.
-A variety of tests have been carried out, demonstrating beyond doubt that the outliers are flanked by measurements which can be successfully accounted for by the phenomenological model.
-Therefore, the detection of outliers in the fits cannot be attributed to the inadequacy of the parametric forms of this section to account for the energy dependence of the phase shifts; it is indicative of experimental discrepancies.
+The assumptions in the analyses employing the $K$-matrix parameterisations of this section relate to just two issues: a) the number of terms which one retains from the infinite power series (expansion of the hadronic $K$-matrix elements in terms of a suitable variable, e.g., of the pion kinetic energy $\epsilon$ in the center-of-momentum (CM) frame of reference), and b) the forms used in the modelling of the resonant contributions.
+Experience shows that our low-energy parameterisations of the $s$- and $p$-wave $K$-matrix elements successfully capture the dynamics of the $\pi N$ system.
+A number of tests have been carried out, demonstrating beyond doubt that the outliers are flanked by measurements which can successfully be accounted for by the phenomenological model.
+Therefore, the identification of datapoints as outliers in the fits cannot be attributed to the inadequacy of the parametric forms of this section to account for the energy dependence of the phase shifts; consequently, the outliers are suggestive of experimental discrepancies.

-In the analysis of the measurements with the phenomenological model, terms up to (and including) $\epsilon^2$ are retained.
-Owing to the current uncertainties in the measurements, the coefficients of higher orders in the expansion of the $K$-matrix elements cannot be determined reliably from the available data at low energy.
+In the analysis of the measurements with the phenomenological model, terms up to $\mathcal{O}(\epsilon^2)$ are retained.
+Owing to the current uncertainties in the measurements, the coefficients of higher orders in the expansion of the $K$-matrix elements cannot be determined reliably from the available low-energy $\pi N$ data.